Showcase the Timeless Beauty of Hand Hewn Logs

 Do you have clients who love the rustic and historical appeal of reclaimed hand hewn wood?
 If so, a reclaimed heritage log cabin may be worth considering.

 Distinguished Boards and Beams has a revolving inventory of authentic reclaimed historic log cabins built from hand hewn logs by early American craftsmen.
-Incorporating one of these aesthetically rich structures into your project enhances its rustic appeal with unmatched authenticity and preserves a piece of American history.
+Incorporating one of these aesthetically rich structures into your project is a truly unique experience, as your daily life becomes linked to a genuine piece of American history.
 We have seen historic cabins restored as entire wings of or additions to luxury residences or even reassembled and featured as part of the architectural design inside a Twitter office building.
 Our experienced eyes for quality and skills in proper disassembly and reassembly ensure that your hand hewn cabin will last for many more generations to enjoy.

 Finding antique cabins of this caliber is extremely rare, and it is even rarer to find owners willing to sell the original structures for restoration and reuse.
 In the case of The Old Hill Place, which was hidden on a country road, only locals and historians knew of its existence until very recently.

 The rare set includes both a 3-story, 2160 square foot main home and a 2-story, 800 square foot kitchen that were originally joined by a dogtrot (breezeway).
 That is nearly 3000 square feet of space!
 The main home’s unusual size and quality of construction reveal that it was crafted by professional carpenters and woodworkers.
 Since the cabins were covered with clapboard in the early 1800s, the original hand hewn Chestnut logs have been extremely well preserved from exposure to the elements.

 Each Cabin Possesses a Unique History